rtCamp/amp-compatibility/amp-wp-dummy-data-generator/data/commercial/themes/README.md

-Premium themes will go in this directory.
+Commercial themes will go in this directory.